What to Use to Do Your Own Eyelash Extensions

 I have always been very good at DIY, including styling my hair, painting my nails, and threading my eyebrows.
 I figured this was one more thing I could add to the list.
 It’s been about a year now that I have been doing my own eyelash extensions.
 The cost is so minimal that it’s totally worth it to do my own eyelash extensions.
 I only spend about $30 every couple of months to do my own eyelash extensions as often as I like.

 Yes, you can do your own eyelash extensions…but I would only recommend it if you are used to doing DIY beauty regimens, and you have a steady hand.
 With the right tools and supplies, it’s not as hard as you think.
 I am going to go through the tools and supplies I use to do my own eyelash extensions.
 These tools are must-haves to achieve that professional look that you would get in a salon.

+Here are my top picks for the products and supplies you need to get started.
 It starts with the right tools and supplies.
-Here is a comprehensive list of everything you will need:
+Here is a comprehensive list of everything that I use that you will also need:

 Related Post: My Favorite Eyelash Extension Glues

 - Eyelash extensions in the length, thickness and curl desired

 Let’s go into each in more detail on why you need these to do your own eyelash extensions.